JonathanSeriesX/dayoneXtwitter/README.md

 8. **Configure**
    Edit `config.py` to suit your needs.

+9. **Important**
+   Set your device time zone to GMT+0 or UTC before launching the script.
+It's a known bug with dayone2 CLI tool.
+I've reached out to Automattic, maybe it will be fixed at some point.

 Now launch the script and enjoy! (:

 ---

 #### Notes

 - The free version of Day One supports only one attachment per entry.
-Subscribe for a Premium ¯\_(ツ)_/¯ (there is a free trial option)
+Subscribe for a Premium ¯\\_(ツ)_/¯ (there is a free trial option)
 - This only works on macOS.
 If you don't have a Mac, find a friend who does or spin up the virtual machine.
 - Media thumbnails in Day One app may appear blank at first; they’ll load once you switch to another window and then back.
 - Retweets longer than ~125 characters will be truncated with an ellipsis (`…`); this is a limitation of Twitter Archive.
 - The script tracks which tweets have been added to avoid duplicate posts in Day One.

 TODO I don't care what the billionaire thinks

 TODO LLM summaries

 TODO loicensing

 TODO GMT bug

 #### Known issues:
 - Short links to media sites such as youtu.be are being un-Markdowned by Day One app.
 I've reached out to the team in hopes they'll fix this.